nilay994/nilay994.github.io/filter.md

 &nbsp;

 ## Butterworth filters
 This is yet another type of IIR filter.
 The above first-order filter might be inadequate for they are only able to suppress the 20 Hz sine wave to half of its amplitude, even if it was outside the cutoff frequency of 10 Hz (ref.
 Fig. 1).
 In such cases, a second order Butterworth filter can be used for better suppression.
-They are known for their good roll-off rates and also being equally sensitive to all frequencies in the passband.
-They require a few more coefficients than just an `alpha` that I mention above.
-These coefficients might need to be borrowed from an online filter design tool since it is not straightforward to calculate it analytically.
+They are known for their good roll-off rates and are also equally sensitive to all frequencies in the passband.
+They require a few more coefficients than just the `alpha` that I mentioned above.
+These coefficients might need to be borrowed from an online filter design tool since it is not straightforward to calculate them analytically.

 ### Results
 The input is a sinewave and has around 10% uniform noise and a 20% DC offset augmented on top.
 This measurement is sampled at 20 kHz.
 There are two filters in use below (applied sequentially on the measurement).
 It consists of a low pass filter with a cutoff of 1 kHz followed by a high pass filter with a cutoff of 30 Hz.